prototypefund/Digital_Bargeld-docs/anastasis.rst

   The policy does provide sufficient information for the client to determine how to authorize requests for **truth**.

-  The client MAY provide an "If-not-modified-since" header with an Etag.
+  The client MAY provide an "If-None-Match" header with an Etag.
   In that case, the server MUST additionally respond with an "304" status code in case the resource matches the provided Etag.

   :status 200 OK:
     The escrow provider responds with an `EncryptedRecoveryDocument`_ object.
   :status 304 Not modified:
-    The client requested the same ressource he already owns.
+    The client requested the same ressource it already knows.
   :status 400 Bad request:
     The $ACCOUNT_PUB is not an EdDSA public key.
   :status 402 Payment Required: